Examo

 7. Merit and Demerit Goods

-8. Other Causes of Market Failure
+8. Monopoly as a Cause of Market Failure

 9. Government Intervention: Maximum and Minimum Prices